vippsas/vipps-ecom-api/vipps-ecom-api-quick-start.md

 ### Regular payment

 1. Send request `Initiate Payment`.
-2. Open the Vipps landing page URL from the response in a browser and specify your phone number.
+2. Open the landing page URL from the response in a browser and specify your phone number.
 3. Confirm the payment in Vipps.
    **Please note:** You can also use
    [`Force approve payment`](https://developer.vippsmobilepay.com/docs/APIs/ecom-api/vipps-ecom-api#testing)